Position: Senior Research Associate

 - Building cost-effectiveness models to estimate the costs and benefits of a particular intervention.
 These models take into account a wide variety of considerations, including: one's prior estimate for an intervention's impact, the strength of the evidence, the size of the effects, the similarity between the context in which an intervention was studied and will be implemented, negative and/or offsetting effects, and how funding this intervention would affect decisions by other actors (e.g., local government, donor governments).
 See more on our page about our cost-effectiveness models.

 - Reviewing specific giving opportunities.
-We receive and solicit requests for funding on an ongoing basis as part of our Incubation Grants program.
+We receive and solicit requests for funding on an ongoing basis.
 Researchers investigate each of these opportunities to determine whether or not they should receive funding.
 Reviewers discuss each grant opportunity with the applying organization, consider its plans and assess the likelihood it will achieve them, estimate the cost-effectiveness of a grant and forecast its likelihood of success.
 When necessary, they solicit feedback from outside experts (e.g., academics, government officials) about the opportunity.

 - Building relationships with experts relevant to our work, for example, academics who specialize in interventions we are reviewing (e.g., malaria, deworming, tobacco taxation), leaders and program staff at organizations we are considering for funding, and program staff at foundations who are also evaluating where to allocate funds.
 See summaries from some of these conversations on our conversations page.